magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 <!-- REVIEW: This explanation could be more detailed -->

 This principle allows for decoupling, an example that seems like the best way to explain this principle.
-Let's see new class to save our shapes `ShapeManager`:
+Let's see a new class to save our shapes `ShapeManager`:

 ```typescript
 class ShapeManager {